TheMisterPin/shiny-things/README.md

 ### Axios Snippets 📘

-A collection of Axios examples, including fetching the data, and displaying it in React [Navigate to Prisma Snippets](post/Axios.md)
+A collection of Axios examples, including fetching the data, and displaying it in React [Navigate to Axios](post/axios.md)

 ### More Shiny Things ✨